vitormalencar/sourc/README.md

 </div>

-Sourc is a darkVS Code theme that supports a variety of languages including JavaScript, HTML, CSS, PHP, Python and Ruby.
+Sourc is a dark VS Code theme that supports a variety of languages including JavaScript, HTML, CSS, PHP, Python and Ruby.

 The most epic theme meets Visual Studio Code.
-You can help by reporting issues [here]().
+You can help by reporting issues [here](https://github.com/vitormalencar/sourc/issues).

 <!-- ## Getting started -->